ctnava/rxtechnotes/ref/basic_safety_practices.md

 > - patient profiles be current and contain adequate clinical information for the pharmacist to assess appropriateness of orders.
 > - the pharmacist always review presciptions & orders.
 Any incomplete, illegible, or otherwise concerning orders should be clarified.

+#### 📰 ISMP & High-Alert Medications

+The **ISMP maintains a list of high-alert medications**, which carry a higher risk of causing serious harm if used in error.
+These may include:

+- Chemotherapy drugs (☣️)
+- Insulins
+- Anticoagulants
+- Concentrated electrolytes
+- Opioids (🔐)

+Pharmacy staff should exercise **extra caution** when handling these.

 ### 2. Product Preparation, Labeling, & Packaging

 If compounding is required, a medication is prepared by mixing, measuring, or reconstituting ingredients into a patient-specific formulation.
 Otherwise, readily available dosage forms are gathered from stock shelves.